Rabbit Advocacy Animal Matters

 For the full media kit, which includes a copy of the 4-page Demand Letter the plaintiffs sent to Ms. Mayeda before filing their lawsuit, the 3-page letter protesting the Department’s retaliation, the 29-page Complaint, and high resolution images and video of filthy conditions and animal suffering in Los Angeles County’s shelter system, click here.
 (Please note: Images are disturbing.
 Requires high-speed internet connection and lots of patience as it is a very large file.)

-Links no longer active.
+Links and video images are no longer active.
 For further information visit No Kill Advocacy Center

 L.A.
 Superior Court Judge Rules in Favor of Plaintiffs in Shelter Lawsuit